wangxiaochuTHU/yakf/README.md

             self.t = epoch;
         }
     }
-    // you SHOULD provide a function `dynamics` for propagating the state.
+    // you SHOULD provide a function `dynamics` for UKF propagating the state.
     //
     // for example,
     let dynamics = |x: &OVector<f64, U2>, _ext: &OVector<f64, Const<1>>, dt: Duration| {
         OVector::<f64, U2>::new(x[0] + x[1] * dt.in_seconds(), x[1])
     };

-    // you SHOULD ALSO provide a function for yielding measurements based on given state.
+    // you SHOULD ALSO provide a function for UKF yielding measurements based on given state.
     //
     // for example, assume the measuring has a 2-D measurement. let measure_model =
         |x: &OVector<f64, U2>| OVector::<f64, U2>::new(5.0 * x[0] * x[0] * x[1], x[1] * x[0] * 2.0);

+    // you SHOULD ALSO specify a sampling method for UKF.
+    // currently, only MSSS method is done.
+MSSS has only one parameter `w0` to tune.
+    // w0 belongs to [0.0 , 1.0].  this example takes w0 = 0.6.
+    let samling_method = MSSS::build(0.6);

-    // Finally, build the UKF
+    // finally, build the UKF.
     let mut ukf = UKF::<U2, Const<4>, U2, Const<1>, BikeState>::build(
         Box::new(dynamics),
         Box::new(measure_model),
-        Box::new(MSSS::build(0.6)),
+        Box::new(samling_method),
         BikeState::zeros(),
         OMatrix::<f64, U2, U2>::from_diagonal_element(1.0),
         OMatrix::<f64, U2, U2>::from_diagonal_element(0.01),
         OMatrix::<f64, U2, U2>::from_diagonal(&OVector::<f64, U2>::new(1.0, 0.01)),
     );

-    // You can then use ukf to estimate the state vector.
+    // you can then use ukf to estimate the state vector.

     let mut rng = rand::thread_rng();
     let mut add_noisies = |mut y: OVector<f64, U2>| {